 I wondered if there was more.
 A deep inward breath seemed to go nowhere.
 I felt empty.
 I felt hollow.
+I needed more.
+I needed depth, I needed not to feel hollow.
+My greatest desire at the time was to grow and expand.
+I could not tolerate feeling empty.
+Questions of self-worth and self-confidence began to arise.

 I knew there was something more but had no clue where or how to access it.
 Moreover, I felt guilty that I would feel this way when life had been so good to me.
 I had a wonderful husband and two wonderful children.
 How could I not be satisfied?
 I was ashamed to admit to myself or others the feelings of inadequacy or incompetency.
 The easier thing to do would be to ignored those feelings, and that I did.
 I stuffed them deep into the well of my soul, where no one would find them.
 I carried on as a dutiful mother and wife should.
 I would endure.
 I would concur.
 I would be what everyone else wanted me to be...and as a result: I would become even more hollow then DEAD is something that is nearly impossible to grasp.
 To be on the planet and to trust that time marches the same way for each one of us is foolish.
 I knew this.
 Dr. Janison had taught me this.
 There are no concrete approaches to living, nothing is solid.
 Life can dissolve at any given moment...and my life was dissolving.
-Feelings continued to creep in, I needed more...more challenges, more lessons, more growth, more depth.
+Feelings continued to creep in.
+I needed more...more challenges. more lessons, more growth, more depth.
 I had to discover who I was and why I was here.
 No one was going to do that for me.
-I had looked to Dr. Janison to help me, I married a man 11 years my elder to be my guide, I read copiously to find answers, but the road I was about to take was the path less travelled and the ONLY path that could help me build content... and that path was my own.
+I had looked to Dr. Janison to help me, I married a man 11 years my elder to be my quide, I read copiously to find answers, but the road I was about to take was the path less travelled and the ONLY path that could help me build content... and that path was my own.